NirvanaStar/webcrawlerapp/README.md

 });
 ```
 ##To Do List
-[ ] token in chinese searching in elasticsearch
+[ ] Token in Chinese searching in elasticsearch
 [ ] Frond-end design
 [ ] Optimize the scrapy in distrbuted systems and multiple IPs